 The next month, however, the Red Cloud and Spotted Tail Agencies and their residents, in accordance with the Black Hills Treaty of 1876, moved to the Pine Ridge and Rosebud Reservations in South Dakota.

-In September 1878 the Cheyenne Chief Dull Knife and his band, who had been assigned from Fort Robinson to Darlington Agency, in Indian Territory, escaped and headed for their homeland.
+In September 1878, the Cheyenne Chief Dull Knife and his band, who had been assigned from Fort Robinson to Darlington Agency in Indian Territory, escaped and headed for their homeland.
 They were captured in the sandhills near Fort Robinson, where they were confined.
 They again tried to gain their freedom in January 1879, but troops killed some of them and captured the rest in what is known as the Fort Robinson Massacre.

 In 1890, during the Ghost Dance rebellion, elements of the black 9th Cavalry and the white 8th Infantry from Fort Robinson were among the first troops on the scene at the Pine Ridge Agency, S. Dakota.

 Fort Robinson State Park consists of the principal historic buildings: six sets of frame-covered adobe officers’ quarters, built in 1874-75; and six sets of brick officers’ quarters, constructed in 1887.
-Several miscellaneous structures — storehouses, shops, and offices — date from the period 1886-1910, but the rest of the buildings are later additions.
-The Nebraska State Historical Society has placed interpretive markers around the fort area and maintains a museum in the frame headquarters building.
+Several miscellaneous structures — storehouses, shops, and offices — date from 1886-1910, but the rest of the buildings are later additions.
+The Nebraska State Historical Society has placed interpretive markers around the fort area and maintains a museum in the headquarters building.
 The society has reconstructed the guardhouse where Crazy Horse was mortally wounded and the adjutant’s office, both built in 1874.

 Located in Dawes and Sioux Counties, Fort Robinson is on U.S. 20, about four miles west of Crawford.
 The site of Red Cloud Agency is on an unimproved road, about 1½ miles east of the fort.